mackelec/CANio-18/README.md

 This module is a compact, low cost, using the stm32F103C8 processor (same as BluePill), optimised for smd assembly by JLCPCB.
 The module has 8 mosfet driven outputs, 4 analogue outputs, 4 analogue inputs, internal battery (12v) voltage sensor and a ttl serial port.

+### Special Gauge Features

+* Tacho can be set by sending RPM value
+* Tacho, Fuel, and Temp gauges can be set by sending Percentage value.
+* Temperature Gauge can be set by sending temperate.

+### Special Tacho Features

+* Tacho can be used as Ampere Gauge, by sending Current (Amps) value.
+* Tacho can be used as kWatt (power) Gauge, by sending Power (kWatts) value.

 ### Features

 * CAN bus operated.  (with 120 ohm terminator jumper.)